 The intern program partners with county offices of education and over 109 school districts in six Central Valley counties: Fresno, Madera, Mariposa, Merced, Kings, and Tulare counties.
 Interns find their own positions that must be in a public or charter school.
 The CTC does not allow internships in private schools or situations that are tutorial in nature (independent study, one-on-one, etc.).

 Internship Program Benefits:

-- Classroom management training
+- Classroom management seminars

 - Develop a collegial-support network of grade level teachers to enrich your teaching skills.

 Before applying to the Internship Program, you must meet the following requirements:

 - Possess an undergraduate degree from an accredited college/university

 - Admission to California State University, Fresno as a post-baccalaureate student.
 Apply online at www.csumentor.edu